daniel-araujo/darr/README.md

 ```

 This initializes an empty array that that can hold an `int`.
 To set the size you need to call `darr_resize`.
-It takes the address of the
+It takes a pointer to the
 struct as its first argument and the number of elements as its second argument.
 It will return 0 on failure, 1 on success.